-Since beginning its work, the Commission has produced four reports, plus four periodic updates, exposing human rights violations committed throughout the country based on interviews with over 1,400 witnesses and victims.
-The Commission’s investigation relied primarily on first-hand accounts to corroborate incidents.
-Over one thousand interviews have been conducted thus far, predominantly with people in camps and hospitals in countries neighbouring Syria.
-Interviews have also been conducted by telephone and Skype with victims and witnesses inside the country.
-The commission also reviews photographs, video recordings, satellite imagery, forensic and medical, reports from Governments and non-Governmental sources, academic analyses and United Nations reports.
-To make a finding, the commission requires that incidents be corroborated to a level where the commission had ‘reasonable grounds to believe’ that the incidents occurred as described.
+Interviews have been conducted thus far with people in displacement camps and hospitals in countries neighbouring Syria, in other countries with Syrian refugees as well as by telephone with victims and witnesses inside the country.
+The Commission also reviews photographs, video recordings, satellite imagery, forensic and medical reports from Governments and non-Governmental sources, academic analyses and United Nations reports.
+To make a factual or legal finding, the Commission requires that incidents are corroborated to a level where there are ‘reasonable grounds to believe’ that the incidents occurred as described.